secretstartups/handbook/content/handbook/engineering/development/fulfillment/_index.md

 Some things to keep in mind:

 - Items shared do not have to be monumental successes or failures.
-Consider including even small items in the “what went well” and “what didn't go so well” sections of the retrospective issue.
+Consider including even small items in the "what went well" and "what didn't go so well" sections of the retrospective issue.
 - Use a team specific thread to share items that may be feel less relevant to the entire department.
 - Pull from the "wins" or "challenges" team sync agenda items for inspiration.
 - Find the limits of your computer, and keep the current retrospective issue open throughout the milestone.